intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-graphene/kubernetes/README.md

 Both the job manager and the task manager will start automatically in SGX on top of Graphene libos when the deployments are created.

 Next, we set up a port forward to access the Flink UI:
-1. Run `kubectl port-forward ${flink-jobmanager-pod} 8081:8081` to forward your jobmanager’s web ui port to local 8081.
+1. Run `kubectl port-forward ${flink-jobmanager-pod} --address 0.0.0.0 8081:8081` to forward your jobmanager’s web ui port to local 8081.
 2. Navigate to http://localhost:8081 in your browser.

 ## Deploy cluster serving